 Adrianna has experience in mainstream education settings and currently works at a primary school.
 Her clinical interests include literacy, speaking and listening and social skills.
 She also speaks Italian and French.

-Adrianna works at Spelfabet on Tuesdays from 10:30 to 6:30pm.
+Adrianna will work at Spelfabet full time starting in term 4 2020.
 When she isn’t in the clinic, you will find Adrianna at dance classes, the theatre or eating yummy food, especially pasta!

 Maria Narouz, Speech Pathologist